GSA/Section508.gov/_pages/manage/2026-01-26-understanding-sections-501-504-508.md

 </svg>
 </div>
 <div class="usa-icon-list__content">
-<strong>Unified Mission</strong>: Section 508, 504, and 501 all aim to promote disability participation, equal access and nondiscrimination.
+<strong>Unified Mission</strong>: Section 508, 504, and 501 all aim to promote participation, equal access and nondiscrimination.
 A unified ICT accessibility strategy can transform fragmented efforts into a highly effective program, maximizing the return on investment for ICT products and services.</div>
 </li>
 <li class="usa-icon-list__item">
 <div class="usa-icon-list__icon text-green">